margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * the works of the Lord are great

-"The works of the Lrod are great, sought out of all them that have pleasure therein."
+"The works of the Lord are great, sought out of all them that have pleasure therein."

 * wonderful works, gracious Lord